-WHY HOW

-1.6.1.
-Develop interagency links with social and youth services Students learn best when significant others in their lives - peers, teachers, family and community members - work together to encourage and support them.
-Develop (focus on) interagency links with a small number of important social and youth services that will assist in supporting at risk students and their families.

-These links could be facilitated by:
+WHY ноw Students learn best when significant others in their lives - peers, teachers, family and community members - work together to encourage and support them.
+Develop (focus on) interagency links with a small number of students and their families.
+These links could be facilitated by: • Student Services • Chaplain • School Psychologist • AEIO's / Clontarf / Girls Academy • Youth workers The relationship between parental involvement and academic achievement is positive.
+The relationship between academic achievement and parental involvement is strongest if parental involvement is defined as parental expectations for the academic achievement of their children more so than parental involvement in homework assistance.

-Student Services

-Chaplain

-School Psychologist

-AEIO's / Clontarf / Girls Academy

-Youth workers

-1.6.2.
-Build communication channels and relationships with parents The relationship between parental involvement and academic achievement is positive.
-The relationship between academic achievement and Communication with parents can be built through mechanisms such as:

-parental involvement is strongest if parental involvement is defined as parental expectations for the academic achievement of their children Newsletters

-more so than parental involvement in homework assistance.
 This relationship is consistent regardless of grade level or background (Wilder, 2014).
-It is therefore vital that channels of communication between teachers and parents are built in order to develop the same standard of Assemblies

-expectations at school and at home.
-Parent/Teacher evenings
+It is therefore vital that channels of communication between teachers and parents are built in order to develop the same standard of expectations at school and at home.
+Communication with parents can be built through mechani Newsletters Assemblies Parent/Teacher evenings Orientation evenings School carnivals Contact by form teachers, year coordinators.

-Orientation evenings

-School carnivals

-Contact by form teachers, year coordinators.